AJolly/Parakeet-Writer/README.md

 OVERVIEW
 --------
-Parakeet-Writer is a desktop speech-to-text application built upon the excellent WhisperWriter project by savbell.
-This modified version replaces the Whisper speech recognition engine with NVIDIA's state-of-the-art Parakeet ASR models from the NeMo framework, providing enhanced transcription accuracy and performance.
+Parakeet-Writer is a desktop speech-to-text application built upon the excellent Whisper-Writer project by savbell.
+This modified version replaces the Whisper speech recognition engine with NVIDIA's state-of-the-art Parakeet ASR model (V2) from the NeMo framework, providing enhanced transcription accuracy and performance.

-The application maintains the core functionality of the original WhisperWriter - real-time speech transcription with customizable hotkeys and recording modes - while leveraging the advanced capabilities of NVIDIA's Parakeet models.
+The application maintains the core functionality of the original Whisper-Writer - real-time speech transcription with customizable hotkeys and recording modes - while leveraging the advanced capabilities of NVIDIA's Parakeet model.

 WHAT'S NEW IN PARAKEET-WRITER
 -----------------------------
-• Replaced OpenAI Whisper with NVIDIA NeMo Parakeet ASR models
+• Replaced OpenAI Whisper with NVIDIA NeMo Parakeet ASR model (parakeet-tdt-0.6b-v2)
-• Added support for Parakeet-TDT-0.6B model (state-of-the-art accuracy)
+• Added support for Parakeet-TDT-0.6B-V2 model (state-of-the-art accuracy)
 • Included both desktop application and web interface options
 • Created separate virtual environment setup for NeMo dependencies
 • Added Gradio web interface for browser-based transcription